… Where No Spacecraft Has Gone Before!

 Speaking of Jupiter, there stood Galileo, not the astronomer, but the full-scale sized replica of the spacecraft that orbited (the first to do so) and studied that planet.
 It was also the first spacecraft to send a probe into Jupiter’s atmosphere.

 We were told by our tour guide that JPL is now working on the Mars 2020 Rover, which will further explore the planet.
-It is as yet unnamed, but there will be a contest among school children later in the year.
-He told us the story of the 8-year-old kid who won for naming “Curiosity,” and let me just say, the perks for the winner are phenomenal.
+It as yet had no name when I visited (subsequently named Perseverance), but a contest among school children came later in 2018.
+Our guide told us the story of the 8-year-old kid who won for naming “Curiosity,” and let me just say, the perks for the winner are phenomenal.

 The people work in what our guide described as “bunny suits,” but not the kind you see at the Playboy Mansion.
 These workers have to be clean and pristine when they are doing their jobs in this sterile environment.
 From its website, “First, a shoe cleaning machine’s vigorous brush removes loose particles.
 Next, an air shower, which resembles an ordinary stall shower, blows contaminants from clothing.
 A door on the opposite side of the shower leads to the robing room.
 There, a sticky mat removes any remaining particles from the shoes.
 Depending on the current cleanliness requirements of the cleanroom, individuals will either don a full “bunny suit” which covers nearly the entire body, or just a robe, a cap (shower cap-like hood for hair) and shoe covers.
 Men with facial hair must wear masks.”
 God forbid you have to go to the bathroom while working.